thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 As you can see in traceroute below - something really cool happened.
 After losing R1 was a next hop - R5 failed over into an ECMP (Equal Cost Load Balancing) situation because there are 2 internal paths to get outside via R2.
 R5 can still get to R3 AS 65002 by traversing through R4 AS 65003 and over the simulated 'inet transit'.
 I didn't foresee this.

-R5 is bouncing between R1 and R2 as first hop:

 ![Alternate](images/ecmp-failover.jpg)

 ![ECMP](images/ecmp.jpg)